kasslent/clc-digital-skills/_lessons/module-1.1.md

 >
 >1.
 Create a general page structure using the appropriate tags
 * header, navigation menu, main content, footer, sidebar, etc
-> If you need some help <a href="exercises/module1/page-structure.html" download>download</a> the sample project html for inspiration.
+> If you need some help <a href="exercises/module1/page-structure.html" download>download the sample project html</a> for inspiration.
 >1.
 Add some content!
 Images, paragraphs, headings.
 >
 >Not sure what to write?
-Use placeholder text or images.
+Use placeholder text or images:
 >
 >* [meettheipsums.com](http://meettheipsums.com)
 >* [thewireipsum.com](http://thewireipsum.com)